Corporate GovernanceCorporate Governance Guidelines

 Article 5

-The Company will not acquire or hold the shares of concerned companies (the “Cross-Shareholdings”) except when it judges that the holdings contribute to enhancing the Company’s corporate value such as strengthening medium- to long-term cooperation with customers, business partners, etc., expanding transactions and creating synergies.
+The Company shall not acquire or hold the shares of concerned companies (hereinafter the “Cross-Shareholdings”) except when it judges that the holdings contribute to enhancing the Company’s corporate value such as strengthening medium- to long-term cooperation with customers, business partners, etc., expanding transactions and creating synergies.

 2

-The Board of Directors will, each year, the comprehensively evaluate the benefits and risks of each individual Cross-Shareholding in light of the holding costs and verify the rationale of holdings from a medium- to long-term perspective.
+The Board of Directors shall, each year, comprehensively evaluate the benefits and risks of each individual Cross-Shareholding in light of the holding costs and verify the rationale of holdings from a medium- to long-term perspective.

 3